pmichaillat/unemployment/schedule.md

 + [Neumark and Shirley (2022)](https://doi.org/10.1111/irel.12306) – Oscar Lin Tan
 + [Neumann, Fishback, and Kantor (2010)](https://www.jstor.org/stable/25654074) – Jacob Richardson
 + [Auerbach and Gorodnichenko (2013)](https://www.nber.org/chapters/c12634) – Charles Simons

-## Tuesday 11 March

-+ [Landais, Michaillat, and Saez (2018a)](/4.pdf) – This paper studies optimal unemployment insurance in a matching model and obtains a sufficient-statistic formula for optimal unemployment insurance.
-+ [Landais, Michaillat, and Saez (2018b)](/5.pdf) – This paper applies the sufficient-statistic formula from Landais, Michaillat, and Saez (2018a) to the United States and finds that optimal unemployment insurance is countercyclical—more generous in bad times than in good times.
-+ [Chetty (2006)](https://doi.org/10.1016/j.jpubeco.2006.01.004) – This paper studies optimal unemployment insurance in a model with fixed tightness and derives the Baily-Chetty formula.
-+ [Lalive, Landais, and Zweimueller (2015)](https://doi.org/10.1257/aer.20131273) – This paper uses a natural experiment in Austria to measure the response of labor market tightness to unemployment insurance.
-The experiment consists of an increase in benefit duration from 52 to 209 weeks for eligible unemployed workers in a subset of regions.
-Ineligible unemployed workers in treated labor markets experienced significantly lower unemployment duration, which implies that labor market tightness rose in treated labor markets.
-+ [Marinescu (2017)](https://doi.org/10.1016/j.jpubeco.2017.02.012) – This paper examines how the tripling of the duration of unemployment benefits during the Great Recession impacted the US labor market.
-It finds that the number of job applications fell while the number of job openings remained that same.
-Therefore, labor market tightness (the ratio of job openings to job applications) increased when unemployment insurance became more generous.
-+ [Dieterle, Bartalotti, and Brummet (2020)](https://doi.org/10.1257/pol.20160439) – This paper shows substantial spillovers across US states when one state changes the duration of its unemployment insurance benefits and the other does not.
-In particular, workers from the low-benefit state flock to the high-benefit state, suggesting increased job-finding rates and thus increased labor market tightness in the high-benefit state.